Eurovision 2020 has been cancelled, due to coronavirus precautions. Read more info here.

 Where was the contest being held and what countries would haved participated in Eurovision 2020?
 Here’s all the information you need!

-Where is Eurovision 2020 being held?
+Where was Eurovision 2020 going to be held?

-Who are the hosts of Eurovision 2020?
+Who were going to be the hosts of Eurovision 2020?

 What is the logo and slogan of Eurovision 2020?

 The slogan of Eurovision 2020 was “Open Up”.
 The slogan celebrates human connections and cultural diversity.
 It also represents the theme of Eurovision 2020.

 The logo is a circle shape which represents the colours of the flags of the 41 participating countries and the year of their debut appearance at Eurovision.

 When was Eurovision 2020 going to be held?

 The grand final of Eurovision 2020 was planned for May 16.
 The first semi-final would have been be held on May 12 and the second semi-final on May 14.

 Which countries were going to do Eurovision 2020?